LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/soft-skills/README.md

 #### Prep Work

 Ahead of class, please take this <a href="http://www.humanmetrics.com/cgi-win/jtypes2.asp" target="_blank">Personality Test</a>.
+It should only take 10-15 minutes.

 When you are done, enter your score here: <a href="https://docs.google.com/spreadsheets/d/1APKrD67jB1BlW54d-j7jCBhFOyD8lg_vOKkEw2380XE/edit#gid=0" target="_blank">Personality Score</a>.